LAAHU Committees

 changes and recognition.

-NAHU is the only trade organization representing professional agents and brokers who work with Medicare beneficiaries and Medicare products.
+NABIP is the only trade organization representing professional agents and brokers who work with Medicare beneficiaries and Medicare products.
 A long history of working on Medicare issues on Capitol Hill has resulted in strong relationships with legislators.
-In addition, growing influence with the Center for Medicare and Medicaid Services (CMS) makes NAHU your valued choice for advocacy and professional development.
+In addition, growing influence with the Center for Medicare and Medicaid Services (CMS) makes NABIP your valued choice for advocacy and professional development.

 MORE INFO